IMPROVING YOUR

 yet).
 Each clause has its own subject(s) and verb(s).

-The second clause should be separated from the first
+The second clause should be separated from

 by a comma in front of the coordinating conjunction.